 - OKWU offers 100% tuition to the valedictorian and 45% tuition to the salutatorian of accredited high schools, some restrictions may apply.

 - Must be ranked #1 in his or her class as verified at time of awarding and on final, official transcript.

-- Must be accepted to OKWU by March 1
+- Must be accepted (with 5 semester transcript) to OKWU by February 1

 - Transcripts will be evaluated on a weighted GPA, 4.0 scale.

 - Must be entering as a first-time, full-time freshman student directly out of high school.

 - Renewable annually with a 3.5 cumulative GPA..

 - OKWU limits the total number of Valedictorian/Salutatorian Scholarships it awards annually.

 - The Valedictorian Scholarship is awarded for a maximum time period of 10 continuously enrolled semesters.